schellenberg/computerscience30/_sources/intro/cs20review.rst

 .. note:: JavaScript uses ``//`` to indicate that everything that follows on that line will be a comment.

+.. caution:: Although I use ``writeln()`` in these examples, it is not really the way to output text in JS.
+I'm doing it here to make it simple to output values to the little output box that shows up when you run the code, but in real-world usage, we will use a different function.

 Handy Math Functions
 ---------------------